 While some trial and error or exploration can close the gap between what they know and what they don’t, lack of direction or available resources can prevent users from learning the most efficient way of doing things.
 Users become frustrated — and in the worst-case scenarios, it can result in injury.

-A user manual provides a self-service option that eliminates the need to guess or cut corners.
-When everything works as it should, users have a more positive experience, satisfaction with your product rises, and risk of injury reduces.
+A user manual is a self-service option that eliminates the need to guess or cut corners.

 User manuals tell your audience you care about their experience.
 A user manual that is informative, easy to understand, and (most of all) useful can help you build a stronger relationship with your customers and strengthen your brand image.

-3. Reduce costs and improve your bottom line
+3. User manuals reduce costs and improve your bottom line

 User manuals provide self-service instructions that enable your customers to solve problems or troubleshoot issues without the help of your support team.
 With fewer support requests, you can have a smaller, more specialized team of agents and cut costs.